The ADF remains committed to maintaining a meaningful contribution to non- emergency recovery operations as directed by Government.

-- ADF aerial survey support in Victoria, NSW and the ACT through the Defence Experimentation Aerial Platform (DEAP) has now concluded.
-Personnel and cargo movement continues across all states through RAAF mobility platforms such as the C-130J Hercules and C-27J Spartan.
+- Personnel and cargo movement continues across all states through RAAF mobility platforms such as the C-17 Globe master, C-130J Hercules and C-27J Spartan.

 - 99 Papua New Guinea Defence Force members – largely engineers – operated as part of JTF 646 in the Omeo region of Victoria.
 The Papua New Guinea contingent has concluded operations and departed Victoria on February 21.

-- 54 Republic of Fiji Military Force engineers have supported operations in the East Gippsland region in vicinity of Orbost.
-The contingent has now concluded operations and will depart Australia on February 25.
+- 54 Republic of Fiji Military Force engineers supported operations in the East Gippsland region in vicinity of Orbost following their arrival on January 18.
+The contingent has supported general recovery efforts with construction engineers and plant equipment operators in the Victorian-affected areas.
+The contingent departed Australia on February 26.

 - 10 United States Air Force members provided two cargo load teams who operated from RAAF Base East Sale.
 The United States contingent has concluded operations and the final personnel departed Australia on February 16.

-- Canada provided a C-17 aircraft to deliver fire-retardant to Australia and assisted in the redeployment of the New Zealand Defence Force contingent.
+- The Canadian Air Force (RCAF) provided a C-17 aircraft to deliver fire-retardant to RAAF Base Richmond on January 16.
+The RCAF further assisted in the redeployment of the New Zealand Defence Force contingent on February 4.

 Defence base support

-- As of February 20, more than 178,789 meals have been provided on Defence bases to emergency services personnel and evacuees.
+- As of March 4, more than 189,666 meals have been provided on Defence bases in support of Operation Bushfire Assist.

-The following facts provide a snapshot of current ADF contributions to Op Bushfire Assist:
+The following facts provide a snapshot of current ADF contributions to Operation Bushfire Assist (as of March 12):

 - Distance of fences cleared/repaired: 1286.5km